 Table of Contents

-Xifaxan medication is used to prevent symptoms of traveler’s diarrhea and IBS-D (irritable bowel syndrome with diarrhea).
+Xifaxan medication is used to prevent symptoms of uncomplicated traveler’s diarrhea and IBS-D (irritable bowel syndrome with diarrhea).
 The shelf life of Xifaxan extends 36 months (three years) from the manufacture date.
-It is essential to use your medication before its expiry date to ensure the efficacy of rifaximin.
+It is essential to use your medication before its expiry date to ensure that Xifaxan works effectively.

 - Traveler’s diarrhea: Typically, one 200 mg tablet three times a day for three days.